kognise/obsidian-aviation/FAR/Volume 3/H Schools and other certificated agencies/0141 Pilot schools.md

 \(1\) Hold a commercial pilot certificate or an airline transport pilot certificate, and, except for a chief instructor for a course of training solely for a lighter-than-air rating, a current flight instructor certificate.
 The certificates must contain the appropriate aircraft category and class ratings for the category and class of aircraft used in the course and an instrument rating, if an instrument rating is required for enrollment in the course of training;

-\(2\) Meet the pilot-in-command recent flight experience requirements of §61.57 of this chapter;
+\(2\) Meet the pilot-in-command recent flight experience requirements of [[Volume 2/D Airmen/0061 Certification  pilots, flight instructors, and ground instructors.md#§61.57   Recent flight experience: Pilot in command.|§61.57]] of this chapter;

 \(3\) Pass a knowledge test on—